PRcoIT/prco-text/readme.md

             use prco-text to configure service phone number

-        HOW TO USE NGROK TO MAKE PUBLIC URL
+        HOW TO USE NGROK TO PROVIDE PUBLIC URL
             NOTE: this is for demo purposes
             killall ngrok
             ngrok http 1337
-            update prco-text baseUrl with nrgok url
+            update prco-text baseUrl with public url (example: http://37435e1d227e.ngrok.io)

     EXAMPLES